gitkraken/vscode-gitlens/BACKERS.md

 # Sponsors

-&#x1f496; To my incredible sponsors &mdash; thank you so much for your contributions.
-I am truly humbled by your generosity and support.
-If you'd like to join in sponsoring GitLens, please [click here](https://gitlens.amod.io/#sponsor).
+While GitLens is no longer accepting sponsorships, I've had some incredible sponsors over the years &mdash; thank you so much for your contributions.
+I am truly humbled by your generosity and support. &#x1f496;

 ## Corporate Sponsors